l-etabli/kanboard-etabli/README.md

 Check gulp install with gulp --version

-Go to kanboard/plugins/Greenwing folder
+Go to kanboard/plugins/Etabli folder

-Copy all files from edit folder to Greenwing root folder
+Copy all files from edit folder to Etabli root folder

 Run npm install or yarn install

 Edit gulpfile.js host line 11 with your local kanboard link

-Run gulp watch in Greenwing root folder
+Run gulp watch in Etabli root folder

 Now, you can edit scss files in Sass folder to customize theme.

 ## Reporting Issues

-You can create issue for any bug: https://github.com/Confexion/Greenwing/issues/new
+You can create issue for any bug: https://github.com/l-etabli/kanboard-etabli/issues/new